 Learn how to tie flies in a small class environment.
-The classes are held at the Patient Angler Fly Shop and covers the most common patterns used in fly-fishing.
-The emphasis of the 101 classes is to teach basic fly tying techniques, how to use the tools of the trade, how to read fly recipes and picking quality materials for fly patterns.
+The classes are held at the Patient Angler Fly Shop and cover the most common patterns used in fly fishing.
+The emphasis of the 101 classes is to teach basic fly tying techniques, how to use the tools, how to read fly recipes and how to pick out quality materials for fly patterns.
 We not only teach how to tie each new pattern, but we also discuss how and where you would fish it.
 All materials for the classes will be provided, but you must have your own vise and tools.
 If you don’t have the vise and tools needed, we can help you get set up before the first class.

 This class is for tyers that have completed Fly Tying 101 or have some basic tying experience.
 In Fly Tying 201, you will learn more advanced techniques and creative ways for attaching materials to a hook to create your flies.
 This class is less structured in lesson plan allowing the students to decide what kind of flies they want to learn to tie.

 This class is custom designed to fit your needs to help prepare you for your next saltwater adventure.
-It doesn’t matter if you’re planning to chase Bonefish on Bahamas flats, Roosterfish off the beaches of BAJA, Tarpon in mangroves of Mexico or Marlin & Sailfish off the coast of Guatemala, our 35 years of saltwater experience will help you be more productive by teaching you the “How To” for each species, the equipment necessary, and the casting skills needed to pull it off.
+It doesn’t matter if you’re planning to chase bonefish on Bahamian flats, roosterfish off the beaches of Baja, tarpon in mangroves of Mexico or marlin and sailfish off the coast of Guatemala, our 35 years of saltwater experience will help you be more productive by teaching you the “how to” for each species, the equipment necessary, and the casting skills needed to pull it off.